-We live an era where organizations are focusing their efforts on several key pillars, namely on gaining more market share, attracting more customers or making more profit.
+We live in an era where organizations are focusing their efforts on several key pillars, namely on gaining more market share, attracting more customers or making more profit.
 In other words, organizations try to be more proficient in achieving their goals.

 For Rockwater Energy Solutions, the 1980s represented a rough time, with cutthroat competitors wanting to gain an edge on one side and them struggling to reach the finish line among the first, on the other.
 Nevertheless, despite, or maybe due to this difficult period, Rockwater was able to outgrow its beginnings as a small, low-tech deep-sea repair and construction diving company.